Careers Information, Advice & Guidance at Ealing Fields:

 The Twyford CofE Academies Trust Work Experience Policy sets out responsibilities and arrangements for work experience.

-In both cases, preference is given to students who attended the schools in Yrs 7-11 followed by students currently in Yr 11 in other Trust schools and then from other schools in the wider community.
+In all cases, preference is given to students who attended the schools in Yrs 7-11 followed by students currently in Yr 11 in other Trust schools and then from other schools in the wider community.

 Further information about the Post-16 offer at Twyford CofE Academies Trust can be found on the Trust website.